 Botox, approved by the FDA in 2001 for its cosmetic benefits, is injected into targeted muscles within the facial aesthetic.
 Once injected, Botox temporarily limits movement within these muscles, causing fine lines and wrinkles to soften.

 In this specific study, a device was able to test the skin on the women who received Botox, measuring the skin’s elasticity.
 Botox helps maintain this elasticity by constricting muscle movement, therefore benefiting the skin in a youthfully rejuvenated way.

 “Botox could be more than just a quick fix and could possibly provide long-term benefits,” Good Morning America reported.

 Currently, botulinum toxin injections can be used to treat frown lines between the eyebrows, crow’s feet and forehead furrows.
 Patients with medical conditions such as hyperhidrosis and chronic migraines can also benefit from Botox injections.

 Botox Training at National Laser Institute

-Currently, Botox is the #1 nonsurgical cosmetic treatment in the United States with millions of procedures performed last year.
-It’s a highly in-demand treatment for people wanting rejuvenated, youthful results without a recovery period.
+Currently, Botox is the No. 1 nonsurgical cosmetic treatment in the United States with millions of procedures performed last year.
+It’s a highly in-demand treatment for people wanting rejuvenating, youthful results without a recovery period.
 Because of today’s fast-paced society, quick, efficient treatments like Botox are on the rise.

-Physicians, nurses and medical professionals can provide Botox treatments to clients with proper training.
-National Laser Institute is a medical aesthetics school that offers medical professionals cosmetic injectable training with treatments like Botox.
+Physicians, nurses and medical professionals can provide Botox treatments to clients with proper Botox injection training.
+National Laser Institute is a medical aesthetics school that offers medical professionals cosmetic injection training with treatments like Botox.
 Led by leading medical aesthetic professionals, attendees will learn injectable safety, the latest techniques, and gain hands-on training with real clients.